lambdaone-io/lambdaone-io.github.io/source/_posts/zio-errors.md

 Typically, such computations are being chained - the result from one computation is used as input for the next one.
 For example, given a city name, we first look up its coordinates, then we look up the weather forecast for this location.
-Finally, iamagin we do not need the whole forecast but only the temperature, which may or may not be present in the forecast.
+Finally, imagine we do not need the whole forecast but only the temperature, which may or may not be present in the forecast.
 Sequential computations like this are modelled by monads.
 Scala offers special syntax to make sequencing more readable.
 In our example, given `lookupCity(city: String]: Either[Error, Location]`, ``weather(l: Location): Either[Error, Forecast]`` and ``getTemperature(f: Forecats): Option[Double]``,